System934/GgSell/README.md

 **Any reuse of code fragments, even small portions, logic patterns, or structural similarities, is strictly prohibited.**

 Using parts of the code “for reference”, “learning”, or “rewriting in your own way” is also considered unauthorized use if it is derived from this repository.

----

-## Enforcement

-Unauthorized use or distribution of the contents of this repository may result in enforcement actions as described in the LICENSE file, including copyright claims and platform takedowns.

----

-## Disclaimer

-This repository is provided for informational and archival purposes only.
-No permission is granted to interact with or use the Software in any manner.

----

-© 2026 Golovorasov Forces
-Author (nickname): Laironix